Programming & development work that a college students can do remotely to make extra money and enhance their programming skills

 You don’t need to commit to blogging, but you can share the programming assignments that you have developed for your curriculum on a website or a blog.

-I did that when I was in my college, and all the programs that I wrote for my curriculum are online.
+I did that when I was in college, and all the programs that I wrote for my curriculum are online.
 Check out the linked list programs I shared back then.
+It still ranks in Google, giving me a lot of royalties.

-When I was in college, I did some homework help kind of project on RentACoder which is now part of Freelancer.com.
-I wasn’t entirely confident of being able to complete the real projects, and so I worked only on homework help type of projects back then.
+When I was in college, I did some homework help kind of project on RentACoder, which is now part of Freelancer.com.
+I wasn’t entirely confident in being able to complete the real projects, and so I worked only on homework help types of projects back then.